pavhofman/speaker-adapter/README.md

 * All Fusion 360, STL, front panel images

 ## Conclusion
-The adapter does not induce any increase in noise of the measurement setup.
+The measurements show the adapter does not bring any increase in noise of the measurement setup.